Hello everyone!

 Now lets talk about one of the most fundamental parts of

-the language - proc.
+the language - func.

-languages) are a way to encapsulate reusable code
+Functions are a way to encapsulate reusable code

 blocks.

-them multiple times with different arguments.
+be called multiple times with different arguments and return

 Declaration

-A procedure is declared using the proc
+A function is declared using the func

 keyword followed by its name and optional arguments.